Skip to main content

 May 8, 2007

 Today the Education and Labor Subcommittee on Health, Employment, Labor and Pensions held a hearing, "Are NLRB and Court Rulings Misclassifying Skilled and Professional Employees as Supervisors?"
-Artificially classifying employees in categories such as "supervisor" is a technique often used to avoid affording employees certain b
+Artificially classifying employees in categories such as "supervisor" is a technique often used to avoid affording employees certain benefits, such as overtime pay.

 Blog Post